sdpillen/OpenBCI_Recordings/ReadMe.md

 ## Data Format

 ### Epoched Data

 With the exception of the SentComp data (which has an nonuniform structure), all data is saved as a python pickle file.
 Data is a numpy array of the format (epoch, sample, channel).
 Epoched data is saved in the format described in the FilePlayback section below.
 This is not the only standard I have used (but it is the final standard I decided on).
-Because of this, there are other pickle files saved in various other formats.  **Files that contain FilePlayback in their name should be considered the
-'final draft' of the epoched data.**
+Because of this, there are other pickle files saved in various other formats.  **Files that contain FilePlayback in their name should be considered the 'final draft' of the epoched data.**

-To load pickle files, call:

-    Utility.FileParser.load_pickle_file(pickle_file_path)

 ### Raw Data